List of Beast Wars characters: Scorponok

+Blackarachnia

-Blackarachnia (Venus Terzo) is a female Predacon, who later defects to the Maximals.
-Her selfishness and desire to preserve her own life ironically placed her on the side of the Maximals, as she was unwilling to sacrifice her existence for Megatron's ambition.
+Blackarachnia (voiced by Venus Terzo) is a female Predacon, who later defects to the Maximals.
+Her beast mode is a black widow spider.
+Blackarachnia's selfishness and desire to preserve her own life ironically placed her on the side of the Maximals, as she was unwilling to sacrifice her existence for Megatron's ambition.
 She falls in love with Silverbolt, which eventually leads her to fully leave the Predacons to join the Maximals.

-Her beast mode is a black widow spider.
+In Beast Machines, Blackarachnia is a full Maximal, but still retains some bad-girl traits, and spends much of the show trying to find and get Silverbolt back, and then has to help him get over what he did as Jetstorm.

+Inferno

-Inferno (Jim Byrnes) was a blank protoform who received damage landing on Earth, and went insane, gaining the mentality of an army ant: aggressive, obedient, and loyal to the colony (his stasis pod), as well as making him violent and homicidal.
+Inferno (voiced by Jim Byrnes) was a blank protoform who received damage landing on Earth, and went insane, gaining the mentality of an army ant that is tied in with his giant ant kaiju, fire ant beast mode: aggressive, obedient, and loyal to the colony (his stasis pod), as well as making him violent and homicidal.
 He was defeated by Tigatron, who destroyed his stasis pod, but Megatron reprogrammed Inferno to view Megatron as the queen of his colony.
 Inferno exhibits symptoms of pyromania, taking great joy in using his flamethrower to burn things, and is fanatically loyal to Megatron, willing to lose his own life to aid Megatron and killing anyone Megatron orders him to.
 This results in him being promoted to Megatron’s second-in-command after the death of Scorponok.
 Ironically, he is inadvertently killed by Megatron in the series finale when he is caught in the crossfire of the Nemesis fusion cannon.

-His beast mode is a fire ant.
+Quickstrike

-Quickstrike (Colin Murdoch) is an aggressive and highly violent sociopath who is obsessed with fighting and speaks with a Texan accent.
+Quickstrike (voiced by Colin Murdoch) is an aggressive and highly violent sociopath who is obsessed with fighting and speaks with a Texan accent.
+He is a Fuzor and his beast mode is a scorpion with a cobra-headed tail known as Legion.
 Quickstrike and Silverbolt were both Maximal protoforms whose stasis pods malfunctioned and turned them into Fuzors, Transformers with the ability to transform into hybrid beast modes.
 Quickstrike quickly fell in with the Predacons due to his violent personality, and stuck with them even after Silverbolt defected.
 Quickstrike is highly impulsive, making him easily manipulated.
 Blackarachnia and Tarantulas exploit this to convince him to aid in their plans to overthrow Megatron.
 In the third season, Tarantulas has Quickstrike attempt to murder Megatron by pushing him into a pit of lava.
 Megatron survives and attempts to execute Quickstrike, only to pardon him and allow him back into the Predacon forces after Tigerhawk arrives.
 In the series finale, Quickstrike and Inferno are killed when they are caught in the crossfire of the Nemesis when Megatron has it blast the primitive humans' settlement.
-He is a fuzor, and his beast mode is a scorpion with a cobra for a tail.